 Changes or modifications to this system by other than an authorized service facility could void authorization to use this equipment.

 Operation

-When you press UNLOCK, the driver's door will unlock automatically.
+When you press UNLOCK, the driver's door and endgate will unlock automatically.
 If you press UNLOCK again within five seconds, all doors will unlock.
-All doors will lock when LOCK is pressed.
+Press LOCK to lock all the doors.